Swords? Fecht yeah, we love swords!

 Historical European Martial Arts (HEMA), is an umbrella term used to describe any of the martial art practices rooted in historical fight manuals written in Europe between approximately 1300 and 1900 CE.
 Nearly every European culture produced instructional texts were that were developed by masters of combat and were used to teach a range of techniques from unarmed fighting to full-on horse mounted combat.
 HEMA is, perhaps, most well-known for its sword practitioners.
 This includes longsword, rapier, sword and buckler, and saber.

-We an affiliate of the HEMA Alliance!
+We are an affiliate of the HEMA Alliance!
 This organization provides resources to American HEMA clubs.
 Click here to learn more.

 What is Rogue FEncing?